Kachin State: History

+Kingdom of Nanzhao

+The Nanzhao Kingdom controlled much of Upper Burma, including modern-day Kachin State.
+The kingdom also used the territory as a staging ground to invade the Pyu city-states in modern-day Sagaing.
+E.R.
+Leach claimed that the Chinese referred to the Jingpo as Pu Man (蒲蠻) as a leftover from Nanzhao descriptions of Mon-Khmer speakers.
+However, there is little evidence to support this assertion.

+Kingdom of Dali

+After the fall of the Nanzhao Kingdom, the Dali Kingdom administered the lands inhabited by the Kachin people.

+Kingdom of Möng Mao

+During the 14th-century, Möng Mao used the territories of modern-day Kachin State to launch incursions into Yunnan.

+Under Qing dynasty of China

+The Qing dynasty of China briefly controlled the present Kachin state during the 1760 Sino-Burmese War.

+What is now Kachin State was historically inhabited by a diverse population of various ethnolinguistic groups, including the Rawang, the Lisu, the Jingpo, the Zaiwa, the Lashi/Lachik and the Lawngwaw/Maru, all of whom had overlapping territories and varying social structures.
+The term "Kachin" is a term given by the British during the colony period referring to ethnic groups living between the central Bamar heartland to the south and China to the north.

 Traditional Kachin society was based on shifting hill agriculture.
 According to "The Political Systems of Highland Burma: A Study of Kachin Social Structure", written by E. R. Leach, Kachin was not a linguistic category.
 Political authority was based on chieftains who depended on support from immediate kinsmen.
 Considerable attention has been given by anthropologists of the Kachin custom of maternal cousin marriage, wherein it is permissible for a man to marry his mother's brother's daughter, but not with the father's sister's daughter.
 In pre-colonial times, the Kachin were animist.

-After the Qing-Konbaung war, the Chinese exercised a degree of control over the present-day northeastern Kachin State.
-During the British colonization of Burma, the Kachin Hills tribes autonomy was accepted by the British government.
+After the 1760s Qing-Konbaung war, the Chinese exercised a degree of control over the present-day northeastern Kachin State.
+During the British colonization of Burma, the Kachin Hills tribal autonomy was accepted by the British government.
 British forces carried out two expeditions against the Kachin in 1892 and 1896.
-In 1910, the British occupied Hpimaw (Chinese characters: 片马, pinyin: Piànmǎ) in the Pianma Incident.
+In 1910, the British occupied Hpimaw (Pianma) in the Pianma Incident.